7soonyounes/Chat_PDF/README.md

 ## Server

 The `server` folder contains the FastAPI backend of the application.
-FastAPI is a modern, fast, web framework for building APIs with Python 3.7+.

 ### Getting Started